vottini/jsonbp/README.md

 - **"node"** can be thought as a "struct" in C
 - **"enum"** has the usual meaning

-To give you some idea, one can split the condensed definition above isolating the parts that can be reused.
-The previous schema, for example, could have been:
+One can then make use of these features and take advantage of a type system.
+We could split the parts that can be reused in the condensed example schema definition above, obtaining, for example:

 ```
 type non_negative : float (min=0.0)